Keeping your Site Updated

 It’s good practice to keep your themes, plugins & WordPress version updated to the latest versions.
 The top two reasons for sites being hacked are insecure passwords & outdated (vulnerable) software.

-WordPress has introduced automatic background updates in an effort to promote better security and to streamline the update experience.
-By default, only minor WordPress releases are enabled (e.g. v4.5.2, v4.6.1).
+In an effort to promote better security and to streamline the update experience, WordPress will automatically update itself, if it’s able to, whenever a minor version is released (e.g. v5.9.2, v6.0.3, v6.1.1).
 These minor releases are usually for maintenance and security purposes or translation file updates.
-Only core WordPress files will be auto-updated.
-Your themes or plugins won’t be automatically updated.

 Once your site is auto-updated your site administrator will be notified by email.
 If your WordPress installation can’t update itself automatically for one reason or another, your site administrator will be notified of this as well.